 For Tommy Docherty, playing football may have been a question of life and death when he was in the army in dangerous post-war Palestine.

-"It got you away from a lot of guard duties and dangerous situations," said the 92-year-old former Chelsea and Manchester United manager.
+"It got you away from a lot of guard duties and dangerous situations," the former Chelsea and Manchester United manager told two Chelsea Academy boys who visited in 2019.
 "You [still] had to do your spell of guard duties and they got bombed, shot at.

 "We were in the King David hotel, in Palestine, in Jerusalem, when it was blown up.
 We lost two or three very good lads there.
 We were just lucky to get away with it."